 Some of this information will be provided to us by your teacher or school, so we may not ask you for it directly, but we will still have it.

-If your school or district chooses to use third party single sign-on (e.g., using a Google or Clever account) for access to the Applications, you may have to provide us with your username (or user ID) so that your identity can be authenticated through the third party account (the “SSO Account”).
+If your school or district chooses to use third party single sign-on (e.g., using a Google, Clever or Canvas account) for access to the Applications, you may have to provide us with your username (or user ID) so that your identity can be authenticated through the third party account (the “SSO Account”).
 When the authentication is complete, we’ll be able to link your account with the SSO Account.
-That linking may allow us to access certain personal data, such as your name and email address, your user ID for the SSO Account, data tokens used to implement single sign-on and connect with your SSO Account profile, and other personal data that your privacy settings on the SSO Account permit us to access, in connection with creating your Applications account.
+That linking may allow us to access and collect certain personal information, such as your name and email address, your user ID for the SSO Account, data tokens used to implement single sign-on and connect with your SSO Account profile, and other personal information that your privacy settings on the SSO Account permit us to access, in connection with creating your Applications account.
 We may also share some information back to the SSO Account.
 For example, Canvas and Clever allow the exchange of information about the schools, classes and students with which a teacher is associated, information teacher and student assignments, all to make it easier to set up and manage an account for the Applications.
 We encourage you and all schools or districts to carefully choose privacy settings in SSO Accounts to limit the exchange of information to what you (or the school / district) want to share with us and want us to share.
 However, we don’t try to access any information in the SSO Account that we don’t have to access in order to allow you to use it to sign onto the Applications.
 And we never receive or store passwords for any of your SSO Accounts.

-Whenever you interact with our Services, our servers automatically receive and record information from your browser or device (“Log Data”), just like all web services have to in order to function.
-The Log Data our Services automatically collect may include some personal information, but not personally identifiable information.
+Our Services, automatically receive and record some information from your browser or device (“Log Data”), just like all web services have to in order to function.
+The Log Data our Services automatically collect may include some personal information, but does not include personally identifiable information.
 Log Data includes information like your IP address, the type of browser and/or device you're using to access our Services, the capabilities of that browser or device, and the page or feature you requested.
 Log Data, together with the information that we collect through the Tracking Mechanisms, comprise “Analytics Data”.
 As described below under “Use and Sharing of Personal Information: Analytics Data,” we do share the collected Analytics Data (but no personally identifiable information) in a de-identified and aggregated form with third parties for analytics and tracking purposes.